Ambitious156288/Engineering-Thesis/README.md

 ## Local install:

- -> go to folder frontend:
+ -> go to the frontend folder in terminal:

     npm i

     npm start

- -> go to folder backend:
+ -> go to the backend folder in terminal:

     npm i